regisb/slack-cli/README.rst

 messages, upload files, send command output, pipe content... all from the confort of your terminal.

 Member of dozens of Slack teams?
-No worries, `slack-cli` supports switching easily from one team to another.
+No worries, with ``slack-cli`` you can easily switch from one team to another.

 Quickstart
 ==========